 You might be not much of a ‘dancer’ but that’s alright.
 This isn’t an onstage or on-camera moment but more a freedom celebration.
 You don’t have to take this one literally, but some sort of movement that stirs up bubbles of joy is healthy for the mind, soul and physique.
 During this movement, if you like, commit your thoughts to being thankful for breath, life, limbs, time, rhythm, shelter, hope, purpose – a heartbeat, lungs – whatever.
-Ideally, do this to inspirational music; nothing too hot and spicy to lead the mind astray. i’m not your mum – of course listen to what you like, but sounds, tones, chords, tempo and intention all matter.
-If you doubt that, think (honestly) about what genre or style of music you’d play for someone in hospital or in recovery.
+Ideally, do this to worship/inspirational music; nothing too hot and spicy to lead the mind astray and stir up lust. i’m not your mum – of course we have a choice to listen to whatever we like, but sounds, tones, chords, frequencies, tempo and intention all matter.
+They can affect our mood and thoughts more than we might like to admit.
+If you doubt that, think (honestly) about what genre or style of music you’d play for someone in hospital, in recovery or during a sensitive time.

 You may have come out of that storm a bit or a lot more tender – don’t be discouraged.
 Tenderness isn’t a bad thing; in fact it’s becoming a rare gem of a trait in a stone-cold world.